Effingham, Illinois: History

+The path was 26 miles from north of town to the nearby town of Teutopolis.

 Geography

 According to the 2022 census gazetteer files, Effingham has a total area of 10.56 sqmi, of which 10.49 sqmi (or 99.34%) is land and 0.07 sqmi (or 0.66%) is water.

 Effingham is served by a total of 5 highways, only 2 of them being interstates.
 Interstate 57 comes into Effingham County with Edgewood, Illinois.
 It officially comes into Effingham was a cross Directional T interchange with Interstate 70 west towards St. Louis.
 It runs concurrently with Interstate 57 as it goes through the city's southside exits.
 It makes its first with W Fayette Avenue and then takes a short curve east and makes a half diamond and half partial cloverleaf interchange with N Keller Drive and Illinois Route 33.
 After the interchange, it makes an interchange with U.S. Route 45 and the concurrency ends with a last Directional T interchange with Interstate 70.
 This time, Interstate 70 runs off east towards Indianapolis making Interstate 57 continue its route towards Mattoon, Illinois, Champaign, Illinois, and finally Chicago.